 In the first place, a central part of the interpretation of jurisdiction consisted in the ongoing process of renewing and augmenting the judicial rights granted by the crown.
 Changes in the configuration of these rights, quite clearly, could provoke and exacerbate disputes.
 Legal institutions of all kinds invested significant time and money in obtaining royal inspeximus charters, to confirm and update the privileges that they received from the Crown.
 This was a relatively regular process, as institutions sought to ensure that old grants were still valid, and also to acquire new rights as they became available.
 In the early fifteenth century, for example, exemption from the jurisdiction of the admiral — and the implicit right to hold admiralty courts — was sought and gained by many ports, Dunwich among them.

 Why did this kind of documentary one-upmanship proliferate after the Black Death?
 Quite simply, there were more kinds of jurisdictional rights available.
 As the office of justice of the peace, for example, became more important over the course of the fourteenth century, so in turn many institutions (towns in particular) sought to acquire equivalent powers.
-These new jurisdictions often overlapped with older ones — JP jurisdiction being a case in point — and, moreover, they had to be reconciled with the existing corpus of rights, privileges and agreements.
+These new jurisdictions often overlapped with older ones — peace sessions being a case in point — and, moreover, they had to be reconciled with the existing corpus of rights, privileges and agreements.
 As these accumulated over the course of the Middle Ages, the harder it was to reconcile the new with the old.

-But interpretation was not just about rights and privileges, but their referents in the communities and territories that they claimed.
+But interpretation was not just about rights and privileges, but their referents in the communities and territories over which they were claimed.
 Disputes were also caused when the links between rights and their referents — in landscapes or constituencies — broke down.
 We have seen already, with the environmental transformation at Dunwich, how this could happen in relation to swathes of territory.
 Changes to jurisdictional communities were doubtless harder to gauge; but the demographic nature of post-plague society, with its high levels of geographical mobility and larger transient populations (particularly in towns), must have disrupted the ability of legal authorities to invoke a homogeneous community in support of their jurisdictional claims.

 The problems that this generated can be briefly glimpsed in a set of depositions from an early fifteenth-century jurisdictional dispute over whether any neighbouring settlements had rights to use the ‘lings’, or common ground, of the village of Litcham, in Norfolk.
-Recent changes in Litcham’s demography may have been partly to blame: a witness named William Boter deposed that ‘newe komen men in to Lucham which men clepe [call] “komelynges”, þat han hired here hous & here lond of men in Lucham: … because þei weren no tenaunts to my lord, þei weren amercied [fined] in my lords cort of Lucham for ganyng in [using] þat comon’.
+Recent changes in Litcham’s demography may have been partly to blame: a witness named William Boter deposed that ‘newe komen men in to Lucham which men clepe [call] “komelynges”, that han hired here hous & here lond of men in Lucham: … because thei weren no tenaunts to my lord, thei weren amercied [fined] in my lords cort of Lucham for ganyng in [using] that comon’.
 That is to say, these new people had no customary rights in Litcham, but did, apparently, pay fines to its manorial court for illicitly using the common.
 They were a significant but disadvantaged subgroup, subject to manorial jurisdiction yet unable to partake in customary privileges.
 They represented a potential split, then, between a jurisdiction and its particular community.